Alpaca00/squash-opponent/README.md

-Pet-project by flask, django and covered by UI tests - selenium and unit tests - pytest, unittest modules and api tests.
+Pet-project by flask, django and covered by tests.